Eclipse-SDV-Hackathon-Chapter-Three/YTU-MINT/ros_variant/development-container.md

 # Eclipse Muto VSCode Development Environment Setup with Podman and Dev Containers

-This guide provides step-by-step instructions for setting up a VSCode development environment for Eclipse Muto using development containers with Podman.
-Using Visual Studio Code and Docker Containers will enable you to run your favorite ROS 2 Distribution without the necessity to change your operating system or use a virtual machine.
-With this guide you can set up a podman container, which can be used for your future ROS 2 projects.
+This guide explains how to set up a VS Code development environment for Eclipse Muto using Dev Containers (Podman or Docker).
+You get an isolated ROS 2 workspace without altering your host OS.

-You can also review instructions from [Setup ROS 2 with VSCode and Docker ](https://docs.ros.org/en/kilted/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.html) if you prefer docker.
-Most instructiosn here will still work.
+You can also review the upstream guide: [Setup ROS 2 with VSCode and Docker](https://docs.ros.org/en/kilted/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.html).
+Most instructions apply similarly when using Podman.

 ## Table of Contents